richardschoen/iforgit/knowledge/github_remote_ssh_connect_to_repository.md

 - Scenario 1: You have a brand new GitHub repo and you want to connect it to IBM i before exporting source from your IBM i source files.
 - Scenario 2: You have a brand new GitHub repo and you want to connect it to an existing IFS based Git repository.
 You were keeping your Git repos local in the IFS and are now starting to connect them to GitHub as you evolve.

+❗Your user profile must also have an ssh public and private key file generated in the ```~/.ssh directory``` for the selected user.
+And the public key must be set for the selected user in the GitHub repository before attempting to connect to your GitHub repository from IBM i.

 ## Scenario 1 - Recommended Brand New Repo Setup and Connection to IBM i
 Normally we recommend the following repository GitHub setup:
 - Create Github repository.
+(Use IBM i library name if possible).
 - Clone the repository to the IFS directory.
 ```
 cd /gitrepos
 git clone git@github.com:githubsiteprofile/githubrepo.git